What is Electronic Currency?

 Put quite simply, this lack of correlation with the dollar makes Bitcoin a particularly attractive investment in an environment where all the conventional vehicles have become inflated.
 None of this is to suggest Bitcoin has infinite value, but after years of traditional investors channelling their inner circle, screaming doom, the currency just keeps chugging along.

 A “wallet” is basically the Bitcoin equivalent of a bank account.
 It allows you to receive bitcoins, store them and then send them to others.
 There are two main types of wallets, we store fiat cash in a physical wallet, and bitcoin works in a similar way, except it’s normally digital.

 A software wallet is one that you install on your own computer or mobile device.

-As you can imagine there are several electronic wallets to choose from, the one I use is COINBASE.
+As you can imagine there are several electronic wallets to choose from, the one I use is CEX.IO.

 This concept can be applied to the entire digital world making any kind of exchange/transactions secure (not just bitcoin).

 CEX.IO is available globally for verification purposes with the exception of a few countries, unlike many other providers who are limited to USA, Canada, UK & some European countries.